Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 ## Example

-> The large woman simply turned around and kicked him right square in his blue-jeaned sitter.
-Then she reached down, picked the boy up by his shirt front, and shook him until his teeth rattled.
+> The large woman simply turned around and **kicked** him right square in his blue-jeaned sitter.
+Then she reached down, picked the boy up by his shirt front, and shook him until his teeth **rattled**.